sybrew/the-seo-framework/readme.txt

 	 	* Its content has been moved to the General Settings metabox in the Canonical tab.
 	* WordPress 4.3.x support has been dropped.
 This plugin now requires WordPress 4.4 or later.
 	* WordPress 4.3.x and lower backwards compatibility functions have been removed.
+	* Several plugins have been removed from detection, to improve performance:
+		* Sitemap:
+			* Sitemap, does not output xml sitemap.
+		* Open Graph:
+			* Add Meta Tags, author abandoned plugin.
+			* Facebook, authors seem to have abandoned plugin.
+			* 2 Click Social Media Buttons, authors seem to have abandoned plugin.
+			* Shareaholic, the old version is removed from repository.
+			* SharePress, removed from repository.
+			* Facebook Revised Open Graph Meta Tag, removed from repository.
+			* Tweet, Like, Google +1 and Share, doesn't output Open Graph.
+			* Network Publisher, doesn't output Open Graph.
+		* Twitter:
+			* Eewee Twitter Card, authors seem to have abandoned plugin.
+			* Twitter Cards, authors seem to have abandoned plugin.
+			* Twitter Cards Meta, authors seem to have abandoned plugin.
 * **Fixed:**
 	/
 	* TODO On some themes, a fatal error was output when editing posts. (requires confirmation)